 - The Rams were favored to win thanks to The Greatest Show on Turf.

 - The Girl I liked, and my future wife, was rooting for that team.
 (Yes, my wife got me into Football)

 I had no clue what the hell was going on, up until this point, I’d only watched Football in passing and had never watched a High School Football game.
 But I had fun.
 I enjoyed watching that game.
 I couldn’t tell a Tackle from a Pass, and half the time, I didn’t know who was on Offense or Defense, but I still Enjoyed the experience.

 Fast forward thirteen years, and my wife and I attended our first live game.
 It was the San Diego Chargers against our then St. Louis Rams.
 You want to talk about an experience, Man.
-I was Hoarse after the game, I had started getting a migraine half-way through (it was hot and I have a issue with drinking water, but hey, lesson learned), but man, I didn’t care, it was great.
-The Fans, even though they were /gulp/ Charger Fans.
+I was hoarse after the game, I had started getting a migraine half-way through (it was hot and I have an issue with drinking water, but hey, lesson learned), but man, I didn’t care, it was great.
+The Fans, even though they were—gulp—Charger Fans.
 But to experience that game live, literally FEELING the excitement as the cheers echoed and vibrated through the stands.
 Wow.
 We’ve always talked about wanting the rams to come back to LA, have them close to us, but more so after we went to that game.

 There’d been rumors for years that they’d be coming back, but it was always next season, next season.